thetombomb91/nextjs-blog/posts/adding-code-snippets-to-static-markdown-in-Next js.md

 In order to allow for code highlighting, we want to be using the [React Markdown](https://github.com/remarkjs/react-markdown) package to render our markdown.
 The reason for this is that we can set the *renderers* property to use our custom code highlighting component.

-Install the React Markdown package and place the ReactMarkdown tag where you want your markdown rendered. **The "source" property should be set to the raw markdown for your posts**.
+Install the React Markdown package and place the ReactMarkdown tag where you want your markdown rendered. **The "children" property should be set to the raw markdown for your posts**.

 ```jsx
 // Command for installing react-markdown